afonsopedroso/myblog-app/README.md

 Using next/link for client-side navigation
 Clicking a post title or the "Read More" tag navigates to a dynamic route "/post/[id]"

+## Usage of React Context

+Holding the values of the tags selected on react context to presist state through route change